aosabook/500lines/functionalDB/chapter.md

          to-be-updated-set (get-in index update-path #{})]
      (assoc-in index update-path (conj to-be-updated-set update-value))))
 ````
-All that work is now added as a new layer to the database that we started with, and all that’s left is to update the database’s timestamp and top-id fields to prepare ourselves for future interactions.
-That last step is done at the last line of *add-entity*, that also returns the updated database.
+All of these components are added as a new layer to the given database; all that’s left is to update the database’s timestamp and top-id fields.
+That last step occurs on the last line of *add-entity*, which also returns the updated database.

-Note that it is possible to add several entities in one function call, simply by calling the *add-entities* functions, that all it does is going over the given collection of entities and add them one by one to the database.
+We also provide an *add-entities* convenience function that adds multiple entities to the database in one call by iteratively applying *add-entity*.

 ````clojure
 (defn add-entities [db ents-seq] (reduce add-entity db ents-seq))
 ````
 #### Removing an entity

-When an entity is removed from the database, it means that a new layer is constructed, one that does not have any trace of that entity.
+Removing an entity from our database means adding a layer in which it does not exist.
+To do this, we need to:

-When removing an entity’s trace, we do not need only to remove the entity, but also affect other entities that refer to it, as well as clear that referencing from the indexing system.

-This entire cleanup process (or more correctly - a "construct without" process) is managed by the *remove-entity* function.
-In order not to tire the reader, we’ll skip the part where the entity itself is removed (this part is quite similar to the addition process described before), and we’ll focus on the reference removal part.
+* remove the entity itself
+* update any attributes of other entities that reference it
+* clear the entity from our indexes

+This "construct-without" process is executed by the *remove-entity* function, which looks very similar to *add-entity*:

 ````clojure
 (defn remove-entity [db ent-id]